DIY Intercooled Supercharger

 Supercharger bypass valve from a 2002 Mini Cooper S (i.e., www.europortparts.com, $94.60).

-*Note: when comparing the cost of this DIY conversion, consider that, unlike other ‘complete kit’ options which lack an intercooler, this conversion does not require dismantling the engine and replacing the stock 8.8:1 compression pistons to utilize the available boost.
+*Note: when comparing the cost of this DIY conversion, consider that, unlike other ‘complete kit’ options which lack an intercooler, this conversion does not require dismantling the engine and replacing the stock 8.8:1 compression pistons to make optimum use of the available boost.

-We are also exploring the possibility of offering partial rebuilding services of the more difficult portions—such as R&Ring the rear ‘pocket’ needle bearings and timing the rotors—for a reduced cost.
+Finally, we are considering offering partial rebuilding services of the more difficult portions—such as R&Ring the rear ‘pocket’ needle bearings and timing the rotors, which is necessary to replace the inner seals between the rotor chamber and gear box.
 Please contact us if this is something you would appreciate.

 Rear Disc Brakes